 After you click “Find flights,” you'll have the opportunity to log in.
 You'll want to log in if you have elite status or a United credit card (more on that later).
 However, you don't need to be logged in to perform an award search.
 Just close the United login popup, and you'll be redirected to your search results.

-If you want to perform a more complicated search, such as a multi-city ticket, you'll need to use the “advanced search” link near the bottom of the form.
-The advanced search also lets you include nearby airports, choose connection cities, and search for specific fare classes.
+If you want to perform a more complicated search, such as a multi-city ticket, you'll need to use the “advanced search” feature.
+There is a link near the bottom of the form under the class of service selector.
+The advanced search has some other robust features.
+You can set it to include nearby airports, choose specific connection cities, and search for specific fare classes.
 Sometimes, the basic award search will give you hundreds of options, so the additional filters can help you dial in on the award you want.

-United's award search is one of the best of any frequent flyer programs.
+United's award search is among the best of any frequent flyer program.
 That's why we often recommend using United's website to do your preliminary research when using other types of Star Alliance miles.
+It's nearly always my first stop.

 Related: The Basics of Booking an Award Flight with United